After it's celebrated run at the Science Museum, you

 ‘It’s a brilliant show, in which entertainment and philosophy complement each other to perfection, with neither given weight beyond the other.’
 (Financial Times)

-Book tickets to Fontcuberta: Stranger Than Fiction now and sign up to our Media Space newsletter to receive updates on this exhibition and the rest of the Media Space programme.
+Sign up to our Media Space newsletter to receive updates on Media Space exhibitions and events.